 Breast augmentation (also known as breast enhancement or breast implants) is one of the most popular procedures in plastic surgery today.
-The procedure is designed to improve the size and shape of breasts that may have always been small or have lost volume due to pregnancy or weight loss.
-Breast augmentation uses implants to produce fuller breasts, or to restore volume that has been lost over time.
-There can be some improvement in ptosis (sagging) of the breasts, but in cases where sagging is more extreme, Dr. Swail will recommend combining this procedure with a breast lift to achieve optimal results.
+The procedure is designed to improve the size and shape of breasts that are naturally small or that have lost volume due to pregnancy or weight loss.
+Breast augmentation uses implants to produce fuller breasts, and the procedure can restore volume that has been lost over time.
+There can be some improvement in ptosis (sagging) of the breasts, but in cases where sagging is more extreme, Dr. Swail may recommend combining this procedure with a breast lift to achieve optimal results.
 Breast augmentation can:

 - Increase fullness and projection of breasts